-Recently resigned as Co-Chief Executive Officer of Cantor Fitzgerald Europe.
-He was previously Chief Executive of Intelli Corporate Finance and Finance and Business Development Director of Ivory & Sime.
+Head of Strategy and Corporate Activity at Aberdeen Standard Investments.
+He was previously Co-Chief Executive Officer of Cantor Fitzgerald Europe, Chief Executive of Intelli Corporate Finance and Finance and Business Development Director of Ivory & Sime.
 Company Secretary of the Company for ten years, he joined the Board as a non-executive Director in 1997 and has considerable experience and knowledge of investment trusts.